Ju Manu Rai: International career

-On April 5, 2006, he made his debut against Brunei at AFC Challenge Cup, which was held in Bangladesh.
+On 5 April 2006, he made his debut against Brunei at AFC Challenge Cup, which was held in Bangladesh.
 Rai has played for the Nepal national football team.
-In 2008, he was on form after scoring 5 goals in 4 matches in AFC Challenge Cup.
-He has also played for Nepal in the SAFF Championship 2008 held in Maldives and Sri Lanka.
-He scored two goals in a friendly match against Mohun Bagan which Nepal won 3-1.
-He also played in SAFF Championship 2009 which was held in Bangladesh.
+In 2008, he was on form after scoring five goals in four matches in AFC Challenge Cup.
+He has also played for Nepal in the 2008 SAFF Championship held in Maldives and Sri Lanka.
+He scored two goals in a friendly match against Mohun Bagan which Nepal won 3–1.
+He also played in 200o SAFF Championship which was held in Bangladesh.
 He scored the goal against Maldives national football team.
 His goal helped Nepal to draw 1-1.
 But Nepal Were out of the tournament.
 He scored four goals in three matches in British Gurkha Cup 2010.
 Nepal Police Club were out of the quarter-finals defeated by Three Star Club, who later on to be the champions.
 He has current goal tally of 10 making him the fourth highest scorer for Nepal.